ahujak/Concordance_Based_Metrics_Survival/README.md

 # Concordance_Based_Metrics_Survival
 In this project, we implement joint concordance index (from https://arxiv.org/pdf/1810.11207.pdf) and concordance index (Wolbers et.al.).
 An application to compute joint cnocordance index is https://mlinterpreter.shinyapps.io/concordance/.

-Functions defined below can be found in New_cindex_paper_upload.Rmd
+Functions defined below can be found in New_Cindex_paper_upload.Rmd

 ## Cindex_estimator_efficient: function to compute the concordance index (from Wolbers)
 Input: Prediction vector for the event type of interest (risk predicted by the model for the event type of interest),